Rudolf Perhinek: In Montenegro

-In the middle of May 1943, prior to the formal commencement of Case Black and in its initial phases, around 2,000 men from Lim-Sandžak Chetnik Detachment (LSCD), including Đurišić, were captured by German forces.
+In the middle of May 1943, prior to the formal commencement of Operation Schwarz and in its initial phases, around 2,000 men from Lim-Sandžak Chetnik Detachment (LSCD), including Đurišić, were captured by German forces.
 Perhinek was in charge of reorganisation of LSCD, however despite his enthusiasm for this role, he was rather incompetent.
-During next couple of weeks the Italians disarmed majority of Chetniks in Montenegro, captured and interned to prison in Italy big number of Chetnik commanders, including many from the staff of LSCD.
+During the next couple of weeks the Italians disarmed majority of Chetniks in Montenegro, captured and interned to prison in Italy big number of Chetnik commanders, including many from the staff of LSCD.
 Initially, Đorđije Lašić gathered scattered groups of Chetniks on the territory that was under Đurišić's control.
 Lašić and Đurišić were in conflict earlier and Đurišić's former associates did not trust him.
 With the approval of Perhinek, they recreated Chetnik organisation and new staff of LSCD and proposed Mihailović to appoint Lukačević as their commander.
 Mihailović accepted this proposal and Vojislav Lukačević succeeded Đurišić as the commander of the remaining men of the detachment and, accompanied by Perhinek, came to Berane on 14 July 1943.
 Perhinek and Mihailović maintained continuous communication through radiotelegraphy.

 When Allies invaded Sicily in July 1943 Mihailović expected Allies to invade Balkans and in preparation for this, reorganized Chetniks in Montenegro.
 Perhinek kept his position of Mihailović's envoy for Montenegro who is also responsible for the intelligence service in Montenegro and Albania.

-Before the capitulation of Italy, Mihailović removed Perhinek from the position of the envoy of the Chetnik staff because he did not resolve personal animosity between Lukačević and Lašić, because Chetnik staff considered Perhinek as inappropriate person for this position and because Perhinek was afraid that Lukačević and Lašić might decide to kill Perhinek.
-Savo Vukadinović was appointed on the former Perhinek's position.
+Before the capitulation of Italy, Mihailović removed Perhinek from the position of envoy of the Chetnik staff because he did not resolve the personal animosity between Lukačević and Lašić.
+The Chetnik staff considered Perhinek not suitable for this position.
+Perhinek was also afraid that Lukačević and Lašić might decide to kill him.
+Savo Vukadinović was appointed to Perhinek's former position.

 On 14 September 1943 Lukačević, Colonel Bailey and Perhinek arrived to Berane to disarm Italian Division Venezia.
 Together with Lašić and Vukadinović they negotiated with the Italian General Oxilia who was willing to join Chetniks and to fight against communists and Germans.
 Eventually Division Venezia joined Partisans who managed to capture Berane and gain significant advantage toward Chetniks in eastern Montenegro.
 In order to destroy Division Venezia and adjacent Partisan forces, the German forces started Operation Balkanschlucht and invaded eastern Montenegro.
 This operation was beneficial for Chetniks who were on the verge of annihilation.
 Perhinek was responsible to establish communication between invading German forces and Lašić.